 Sustainability

-In 2024, Topa once again took a significant step in further reducing its Company Carbon Footprint (CCF).
-Compared to 2021, emissions have dropped by 47%, well above this year’s target of 30%.
-In addition to the annual CCF CO₂ emission calculation by ClimatePartner, Topa also underwent an EcoVadis audit this year.
-You can read the outcomes of both audits in this article.
+In 2024, Topa has once again taken a major step in further reducing its Company Carbon Footprint (CCF).
+Compared to 2023, our emissions dropped by almost 14%, down to 880.72 tonnes.
+This means our total CO₂ emissions have decreased by 47% since 2021, well above this year’s target of 30%.
+In addition to the annual CCF CO₂ emissions calculation by ClimatePartner, Topa also underwent an external audit by EcoVadis this year.
+You can read the results of both audits in this article.

 We’re aiming for less

-“We’re aiming for less” is our promise to customers, suppliers and employees alike.
-Less waste, less material use and less CO₂ emissions, both in our products and in our own operations.
-In doing so, we don’t just look at the amount of recycled material, but also at reusability and the degree of biodegradability.
-Internally, we take measures to save energy, further reduce emissions from our vehicle fleet and minimise waste streams.
+“We’re aiming for less” this is our commitment to customers, suppliers, and employees.
+Less waste, less material usage, and lower CO₂ emissions, both in our products and our operations.
+We not only focus on the amount of recycled material used but also on reusability and the level of biodegradability.
+Internally, we take measures to reduce energy consumption, further green our vehicle fleet, and minimise waste streams.

 CCF results 2024

-In 2024, our total CO₂ emissions dropped further to 880.72 tonnes, compared to 1,021 tonnes in 2023.
-This marks another significant step forward.
-Since 2021, when emissions totalled 1,660 tonnes, we have achieved a total reduction of 47%.
-This result is well above our own target of -30% and also surpasses the Dutch goals under the Paris Climate Agreement, which prescribes an 11% reduction, as well as the tightened national reduction targets of 55% (with a 60% ambition) by 2030.
+In 2024, our total CO₂ emissions fell further to 880.72 tonnes, compared to 1,021 tonnes in 2023.
+This represents another major step forward.
+Since 2021, when emissions totalled 1,660 tonnes, we have achieved a 47% reduction.
+This far exceeds our internal target of -30%, as well as the Dutch national goal under the Paris Climate Agreement, which mandates an 11% reduction, and the revised national 2030 reduction target of 55% (with an ambition of 60%).

-After a slight increase in 2023, waste emissions have now also decreased again: from 211 tonnes to 195 tonnes of CO₂.
+After a slight increase in 2023, waste emissions have also dropped again, from 211 tonnes to 195 tonnes of CO₂.

 This reduction is the result of specific improvements in: